bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Admin page split up into logical sub-sections/sub-pages, in order to present better feedback messages when making changes.
+  * Note: Last-Heard and other dynamic tables are now only displayed in the main admin page.
+    Once entering the sub-pages, the focus is now on the task-at-hand, and the dynamic tables are not displayed.

 * Much more.
 See [screenshots below](#screenshots).